Low vs high-fidelity prototypes: a complete breakdown

 Example of a high fidelity flight-booking app from Justinmind

 There’s also advanced UI design thrown into the mix.
-The main point is that this example demonstrates how closely a high fidelity prototype should represent the final product before handing it off to developers.
+The main point is that this example demonstrates how closely a high-fidelity prototype should represent the final product before handing it off to developers.

-2. eCommerce app in tablet view - Justinmind
+8. eCommerce app in tablet view

-Another one taken from our examples page, this high fidelity tablet prototype looks just like the real McCoy.
+Another one taken from our examples page, this high-fidelity tablet prototype looks just like the real McCoy.
 It features a carousel that lets the user go back and forth to view the range of products on offer.

 high fidelity prototype example ecommerce app tablet justinmind